cdi1001/cdi1001/README.md

 - 👋 Hi, I’m Charu Idnani!
 - 👀 I’m interested in full-stack development.
-- 🌱 I’m currently learning C/C#
+- 🌱 I’m currently learning C#
 - 📫 You can contact me <a href="mailto:cidnani1001@gmail.com"> here! </a>